-Dogs can develop allergies just like their favorite two-legged humans.
+Dogs can develop SEASONAL allergies just like their favorite two-legged humans.
 Their symptoms are similar to ours and include everything from sneezing and itching to watery eyes and irritated skin.
-Skin allergies are particularly worrisome as they can develop into more serious conditions, including bacterial infections, if your dog scratches too much.
+Skin allergies are particularly worrisome as they can develop into more serious conditions if your dog scratches too much.

-Fortunately, there are many safe and natural home remedies you can use to ease allergy symptoms in your dog.
+Fortunately, there are many safe and natural home remedies you can use to ease SEASONAL ALLERGIES in your dog.
 In some cases, you may also need to take your pup to your veterinarian for help developing the most effective treatment plan.
-Here’s a breakdown of the different types of dog skin allergies, symptoms, and treatments, plus tips on what you can do at home and when you should head to the vet.
+Here’s a breakdown of the different types of dog skin allergies, symptoms, and tips on what you can do at home.

 While many of the symptoms are similar, not all skin allergies are the same.
 Some are caused by food while others are the result of critter infestations or environmental factors.
 All types of dog skin allergies can lead to skin infections like hot spots if left untreated.
 Some dog breeds, like golden retrievers, boxers, dalmatians, and Boston terriers are more likely to develop allergies.
 Here’s a quick breakdown of the different types of dog skin allergies and the main causes.